MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/to-designate-meeting-exclusion-rule-as-favorite.md

 # required metadata

 title: To designate a meeting-exclusion rule as a favorite
-description: How-to steps --  Designate a meeting-exclusion rule as a favorite.
+description: How-to steps --  Designate a meeting-exclusion rule as a favorite in Workplace Analytics.
 author: paul9955
 ms.author: v-pascha
 ms.date: 03/27/2018